 The Department of Veterans Affairs is now accepting and processing applications for the Post-9/11 GI Bill.
 Veterans at all benefit rates should:

-- Complete and submit the application form available online.
+- Complete and submit the Post-9/11 GI Bill application.

 - You will receive your Certificate of Eligibility (COE) from the VA indicating your eligibility for the program and whether your service meets Yellow Ribbon Program requirements.

 - The Certificate of Eligibility (COE) must be given to the certifying officer at the appropriate Fordham University campus below.

 For Rose Hill – Seton Heslin-Scott, Certifying Officer, FAX 718-817-3921

 For Westchester – Seton Heslin-Scott, Certifying Officer, FAX 718-817-3921

 For Lincoln Center – Mara Saumell, Certifying Officer, FAX 718-817-3921